A high-performance function for importing data from one or multiple Excel

 na, trim_ws).
 Do not pass

-sheet or skip here; use the dedicated
+path, sheet, or skip here; use the

-parameters above.
+dedicated parameters above.

 rbind = TRUEA data.table.
 Tracking columns